grishka/NearDrop/README.md

 If you want the app to start on boot, add it manually to login objects in System Preferences.

+## Contributing

+Pull requests that change the readme will not be accepted.

 ## FAQ

 #### Why is the app not notarized?